When shopping for carpet, you may hear the term ‘solution-dyed.’ It refers to a method used to dye the carpet fibers, but what exactly does it mean?

 Solution-dyed fibers have color pigments added directly into the polymers (chemicals) at the initial stage of production.
 This means that when the fiber is extruded from the spinnerettes, it is already the desired color.

 What About Natural Fibers?

 Solution dyeing is not applicable to natural fibers (such as wool) because the fibers are already in existence.
 As described above, solution dyeing involves adding color to the chemical compound that makes up the fiber, before the fiber is made.
 Natural fibers are harvested from their source, so they must be dyed using traditional dyeing methods.

 Why Does Solution-Dyed Matter?

-There are several advantages to solution dyeing fibers, all of which are due to the fact that the color is part of the fiber, and thus goes through the entire solution-dyed fiber.
+There are several advantages to solution dyeing fibers, all of which are because the color is part of the fiber, and thus goes through the entire solution-dyed fiber.

 The Benefits of Solution Dyeing